 French Onion Chicken takes the deep, savory flavors of classic French onion soup and turns them into a comforting, satisfying main dish that feels both cozy and elegant.
 Juicy chicken is seared until golden, layered with slowly caramelized onions, simmered in a rich broth, and finished with melted cheese that bubbles beautifully in the oven.
 The result is a dish that tastes like it came from a bistro kitchen—but is completely achievable at home.

 What makes this recipe special is the balance.
 The onions bring sweetness and depth, the broth adds richness, and the cheese ties everything together without overpowering the dish.
 While caramelizing onions takes a bit of time, the rest of the recipe is straightforward and forgiving.
 Once assembled, the oven does the final work, leaving you with tender chicken and an irresistible topping.
+This French Onion Chicken recipe is an easy one-skillet dinner inspired by classic bistro flavors.

 This is the kind of recipe that works just as well for a quiet family dinner as it does for guests.
 It’s comforting, dependable, and impressive without being complicated—exactly the kind of meal you’ll want to make again.